What is behind the name Atelier Ludwigsburg-Paris?

 If you are not taken the first time, you can reapply once for a place in Atelier Ludwigsburg-Paris.

-The interviews / virtual meetings will be held for the German side on 23rd and 24th of June and for the French side in July (tbc).
+The interviews will be held for the German side end of June 2024 and for the French side end of June / beginning of July 2024.

 Find additional information here.